-Trump defiant as Mueller charges Russians
+Russia FBI charges 'blather' - Lavrov

 In May last year, Mr Mueller was appointed special counsel to investigate whether anyone from his campaign colluded in the effort.

-As part of the inquiry, former Trump campaign manager Paul Manafort has been charged with conspiring to defraud the US in his dealings with Ukraine, and conspiracy to launder money.

-And another charge disclosed on Friday accuses him of submitting false information to obtain a mortgage on a Washington property.
+As part of the inquiry, former Trump campaign manager Paul Manafort has been charged with conspiring to defraud the US in his dealings with Ukraine, conspiracy to launder money and more recently with submitting false information to obtain a mortgage.

 A business associate of Mr Manafort's, Rick Gates, was also charged with conspiracy to launder money.
 A third adviser to the Trump campaign, George Papadopoulos, pleaded guilty to lying to the FBI.